martingms/vipsql/README.md

 " The prompt to show when running `:VipsqlShell` let g:vipsql_shell_prompt = "> "

-" What `vim` command to use when opening the scratch buffer let g:vipsql_new_buffer_cmd = "rightbelow split"
+" What `vim` command to use when opening the output buffer let g:vipsql_new_buffer_cmd = "rightbelow split"

-" Commands executed after opening the scratch buffer
+" Commands executed after opening the output buffer
 " Chain multiple commands together with `|` like so:
 " "setlocal buftype=nofile | setlocal nowrap"
 let g:vipsql_new_buffer_config = 'setlocal buftype=nofile'

-" Whether or not the vipsql-buffer should automatically scroll to the bottom " on new input. let g:vipsql_auto_scroll_enabled = 1
+" Whether or not the output buffer should automatically scroll to the bottom " on new input. let g:vipsql_auto_scroll_enabled = 1